bertreb/pimatic-smartmeter-stats/README.md

 The initial device exposes only the "input" variable ${id}.{input}.
 This is the result of the expression and will be updated if one of the expression variables changes.
 The available statistics variables are:
-- hour - the increase of the input value in the last hour
+- hour - the change of the expression input value in the last hour
-- day - the increase of the input value in the last day (00:00-23:59)
+- day - the change of the input value in the last day (00:00-23:59)
-- week - the increase of the input value in the last week (monday-sunday)
+- week - the change of the input value in the last week (monday-sunday)
-- month - the increase of the input value in the last month
+- month - the change of the input value in the last month

 On init of the plugin the first readout is based on the time left till the next full hour, day(00:00), week (monday) or month (1ste).